-Measles is a highly contagious disease, spread by contact with infected people’s body fluids.
+Measles is a highly contagious disease, spread by the droplets from when an infected person coughs and sneezes.
 Symptoms include a red rash and fever.
 Measles is prevented by vaccination.
-It can affect non-vaccinated people of all ages.
+It can affect non-immune people of all ages.
 Measles has no treatment – most people get better on their own.

 What is measles?